wiemBe/NetworkCapture/README.md

 ##Required

-if you don't know your interface name use interface.go program and select which interface do you want to use.
+if you don't know your interface name use interface.go program and select which interface you want to use.

 ##Usage
 First you need to build interface.go and sniff.go then paste your interface name to sniff.go